×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "Finding a place to live in Groningen, involves several steps.
 First, you need to determine your budget and the type of accommodation you're looking for.
 This could range from a room in a shared house, a studio apartment, or a larger family home.
 Next, you should start your search online.
 Websites like Pararius, Funda, and Kamernet are popular platforms for finding rental properties in the Netherlands.
 These sites allow you to filter by location, price, size, and type of property.
 Social media can also be a useful tool in your search.
 There are several Facebook groups dedicated to housing in Groningen where people often post available rooms or apartments.
 Another option is to engage the services of a real estate agent.
 They can help you navigate the rental market, arrange viewings, and handle negotiations with landlords.
 However, this service usually comes at a cost.
 If you're a student, you might want to consider university housing.
 The University of Groningen and Hanze University of Applied Sciences both offer accommodation for international students.
 Once you've found a potential place, it's important to visit it in person before making any commitments.
 This will give you a chance to check the condition of the property, its proximity to amenities, and get a feel for the neighborhood.
 Finally, when you're ready to secure a place, you'll need to sign a rental agreement.
 Make sure to read this carefully and understand all the terms before signing.
 You'll also typically need to pay a deposit, usually equivalent to one or two months' rent.
-Remember, finding a place to live can take time, so it's best to start your search well in advance of your move," wrote a member in Groningen.
+Remember, finding a place to live can take time, so it's best to start your search well in advance of your move," remarked one expat who made the move to Groningen.

 What is a typical expat home or apartment like in Groningen?

 "A typical expat home or apartment in Groningen, is often located in the city center or in the surrounding neighborhoods.
 These homes are usually modern and well-maintained, with a blend of traditional Dutch architecture and contemporary design.
 They often feature high ceilings, large windows that let in plenty of natural light, and wooden or tiled floors.
 The apartments are usually fully furnished, with a living room, a fully equipped kitchen, one or more bedrooms, and a bathroom.
 Some may also have a small balcony or a garden.
 The kitchen often comes with modern appliances such as a refrigerator, a stove, and a dishwasher.
 The living room usually has a comfortable sofa, a dining table, and a television.
 The bedrooms typically have a double bed, a wardrobe, and sometimes a desk for work or study.
 In terms of amenities, many apartments in Groningen offer high-speed internet, central heating, and sometimes a washing machine.
 Some apartment buildings also provide additional facilities such as a bike storage, a shared garden or a rooftop terrace.
 Despite being in a city, many expat homes in Groningen are located in quiet, residential areas.
 They are often within walking distance or a short bike ride to supermarkets, restaurants, cafes, and parks.
 Public transportation is usually easily accessible, making it convenient for expats to commute to work or explore other parts of the city.
-In summary, a typical expat home in Groningen offers a comfortable and convenient living environment, combining modern amenities with the charm of Dutch living," said one expat in Groningen.
+In summary, a typical expat home in Groningen offers a comfortable and convenient living environment, combining modern amenities with the charm of Dutch living," said one expat who made the move to Groningen.

 What is the average cost of housing in Groningen?